🚨 Mission 03: Deploy a Declarative Agent for Microsoft 365 Copilot

 Select Add.

 Our declarative agent will load next.
-We can see the starter prompts to select from which quickly enables users to seek immediate help.
+We can see the suggested prompts to select from which quickly enables users to seek immediate help.

-Let's select the Hardware Problem prompt which will automatically prepopulate the message Copilot field.
+Select one of the suggested prompts which will automatically prepopulate the message Copilot field.
 Submit the question to Copilot.

 The agent will then invoke our IT Expert prompt and we'll see the model response returned as a message in our declarative agent.